lmaughan921/experience-manager-brand-portal.en/help/using/guest-access.md

 ---
 # Guest Access to Brand Portal {#guest-access-to-brand-portal}

-AEM Brand portal allows guest access to the portal.
-A guest user doesn't need credentials to enter the portal and has access to the public assets (and collections) of the portal.
-Users in the guest session can add assets to their lightbox (private collection) and download the same until their session lasts, which is 2 hours from the beginning of the session unless the guest user chooses to [[!UICONTROL End Session]](#exit-guest-session).
+Experience Manager Assets Brand Portal allows guest access to the portal.
+A guest user does not need credentials to enter the portal and has access to the public assets (and collections) of the portal.
+Users in the guest session can add assets to lightbox (private collection) and download the same until their session lasts, which is 2 hours from the beginning of the session unless the guest user chooses to [[!UICONTROL End Session]](#exit-guest-session).

 Guest access functionality enables organizations to [quickly share approved assets](../using/brand-portal-sharing-folders.md#how-to-share-folders) with the intended audience at scale without having to onboard them.
 Brand Portal 6.4.2 onwards is equipped to serve multiple concurrent guest users, which is 10% of the total user quota per organization.
-Allowing guest access saves time to manage and on-board scores of users who need to use limited functionalities on Brand Portal.
+Allowing guest access saves time to manage and on-board scores of users with limited functionalities on Brand Portal.
 Organizations can enable (or disable) guest access on Brand Portal account of the organization using **[!UICONTROL Allow Guest Access]** option from **[!UICONTROL Access]** settings in the administrative tools panel.

 <!--